-- Seek to illncorporate the water tower into any redevelopment plan if fiscally possible. - Strive to rRestore and preserve Building #52.
+- Seek to incorporate the water tower, if fiscally possible. - Strive to restore and preserve Building #52.

-Strategy 2.5: Apply for Certified Local Government Status.
+Strategy 2.3: Apply for Certified Local Government Status.

 The purpose of New York State's Certified Local Government Program (CLG) is to foster historic preservation efforts that emphasize local control and oversight.
 In order to achieve this, the program provides suitable municipalities with financial and technical support for historic preservation endeavors.
 If certified, the Village would quality for matching grants for an array of historic preservation initiatives, including the preparation of preservation plans, structural reports, resource surveys, design guidelines and educational outreach programs.